ICF architecture overview

 When you are building a new connector, you implement the SPI, including the following interfaces:

 The configuration interface implementation includes all of the required information to enable the connector to connect to the target system, and to perform its operations.
 The configuration interface implements getters and setters for each of its defined properties.
 It also provides a validate method that determines whether all the required properties are available, and valid.
-For more information, see Configuration interface.
+For more information, refer to Configuration interface.

 The ICF framework uses the configuration interface implementation to build the configuration properties inside the API configuration.